 Algae eaters like otos (Otocinclus spp.), siamese algae eaters, and neon blue gobies (Stiphodon spp.) are excellent fish to keep with this plant.
 These little freshwater fish will actively feed directly from the leaves of the plant.
 They also do well with any schooling fish like tetras, cherry barbs, and Harlequin Rasboras.

 This is one of the few plants that can be safely grown with goldfish and African cichlids.
 Even though these plants tend to prefer lower pH, they will generally do fine in the alkaline water in African cichlid tanks.

 Tank Mates To Avoid

 Even though this is one of the best plants for destructive freshwater aquarium fish species, you will still be taking a risk by growing this Anubias with fish like silver dollars and oscars.
-In an oscar tank, you might have better results by growing this plant attached to the hardscape rather than rooted in the soil.
+In an oscar tank, you might have better results by growing this plant attached to the hardscape rather than near the soil.

 Being a slow-growing plant that will grow in a low tech/low energy tank, fertilizing with aquarium fertilizers isn’t usually necessary or recommended.
 If you are keeping fish with your plants, the nutrients in their food and waste are likely to be more than enough for these tough little plants.